-- If there is no optional student growth subcomponent: - Required student growth subcomponent (State-provided growth scores or SLOs) would be weighted 100%. - If there is an optional student growth subcomponent, the following weights are recommended to avoid the creation of an incentive for additional traditional standardized tests while offering initial and measured incentives for "next generation" assessments: - If the optional student growth subcomponent involves additional traditional standardized tests, the required student growth subcomponent would be weighted at least 80% and the optional student growth subcomponent would be weighted no more than 20%, as determined locally. - If the optional student growth subcomponent does not involve additional traditional standardized tests (e.g., includes no additional testing or includes only Department-approved performance-based tasks), the required student growth subcomponent would be weighted at least 50% and the optional student growth subcomponent would be weighted no more than 50%, as determined locally.
+- If there is no optional student growth subcomponent: - Required student growth subcomponent (State-provided growth scores or SLOs) would be weighted 100%. - If there is an optional student growth subcomponent, the following weights are recommended: - The required student growth subcomponent would be weighted at least 50% and the optional student growth subcomponent would be weighted no more than 50%, as determined locally.

-^{}The alignment of these subcomponents among each other and with Observation category will be subject to audit and corrective action that may require changes to a collective bargaining agreement.
+\The alignment of these subcomponents among each other and with Observation category will be subject to audit and corrective action that may require changes to a collective bargaining agreement.